NFL1000: Rookie Review Heading into 2017 Regular Season

 For the first time since 2002, three tight ends were drafted in the first round.
 But that doesn't even begin to describe how deep this tight end class is.
 There were five tight ends selected in the top 50 of the 2017 NFL draft (Howard, Engram, Njoku, Everett and Shaheen), which hadn't happened since 1974.

 The top tight end in this class is O.J.
 Howard of the Tampa Bay Buccaneers.
 Howard is a prototypical tight end who can be lined up all over the field to create mismatches.
 He's also one of the better blocking tight ends in the class.
-He's expected to split snaps with veteran Cameron Brate for most of the season, so don't expect him to put up big stats in his first season.
+He's expected to split snaps with veteran Cameron Brate for most of the season, so don't expect him to put up big stats.
 Instead, he'll make his money as a blocker and as a red-zone target.

 Behind Howard are two athletic tight ends in Evan Engram and David Njoku.
 Both Engram and Njoku enter situations where they are expected to jump-start offenses that struggled last year scoring points (New York Giants: 27th; and Cleveland Browns: 31st).
 Neither offers much as a blocker, but both are versatile receivers.